ABinfinity/whatToWatch/README.md

 # whatToWatch

+<-- Discontinued as IMDb as revoked their public apis -->

 A RESTful web service providing with a movie suggestions from IMDb's top 250 ranked movies.

 Run the below to dockerize after creating jar file.